Cryosurgery: Results

-Cryosurgery is a minimally invasive procedure, and is often preferred to other types of surgery because of its safety, ease of use, minimal pain and scarring as well as low cost; however, as with any medical treatment, there are risks involved, primarily that of damage to nearby healthy tissue.
+Cryosurgery is a minimally invasive procedure and is often preferred to other types of surgery because of its safety, ease of use, minimal pain and scarring as well as low cost; however, as with any medical treatment, there are risks involved, primarily that of damage to nearby healthy tissue.
 Damage to nerve tissue is of particular concern but is rare.

 Cryosurgery cannot be used on lesions that would subsequently require biopsy as the technique destroys tissue and precludes the use of histopathology.

 More common complications of cryosurgery include blistering and edema which are transient.
 Cryosurgery may cause complications due to damage of underlying structures.
 Destruction of the basement membrane may cause scarring and destruction of hair follicles can cause alopecia or hair loss.
 Occasionally, hypopigmentation may occur in the area of skin treated with cryosurgery, however, this complication is usually transient and often resolves as melanocytes migrate and repigment the area over several months.
 Bleeding can also occur, which can be delayed or immediate, due to damage of underlying arteries and arterioles.
-Tendon rupture and cartillage necrosis can occur, particularly if cryosurgery is done over bony prominences.
+Tendon rupture and cartilage necrosis can occur, particularly if cryosurgery is done over bony prominences.
 These complications can be avoided or minimized if freeze times of less than 30 seconds are used during cryosurgery.

 Patients undergoing cryosurgery usually experience redness and minor-to-moderate localized pain, which most of the time can be alleviated sufficiently by oral administration of mild analgesics such as ibuprofen, codeine or acetaminophen (paracetamol).
 Blisters may form as a result of cryosurgery, but these usually scab over and peel away within a few days.